zqx951102/AMPN/README.md

 ****
 ## :fire: NEWS :fire:
+- [09/2023] **📣Unfortunately, our paper has been rejected by TCSVT.
+We would like to express our gratitude to the editors and reviewers for taking the time to review our paper and provide feedback.
+We highly appreciate the insightful and valuable comments and suggestions from the four reviewers.
+We will further revise our paper.
+Keep fighting!**

 - [08/2023] **📣We submitted our paper to TCSVT !**

 - [07/2023] **📣The Attentive Multi-granularity Perception Network for Person Search is released !**